What is the ASIAN WATERBIRD CENSUS?

 To find out more about IWC, please visit IWC website of Wetlands International.

-The recommended dates for the AWC 2018 counts are Saturday 6 to Sunday 21 of January, covering two weeks and three weekends.
+The recommended dates are January 5 – 20, 2019 covering two weeks and three weekends, when we should encourage you to count waterbirds.
 These dates are for guidance only and counts from any date in January are very welcome.
+Submission of forms should be done by end February 2019 at the latest.

 If you have not participated in the census before, information and AWC count forms and guidelines are uploaded on the AWC website here.
 The Count forms are available in Excel and Word.
 The Count forms are available in Excel and Word.
 The standard IWC Count Methodology is available here.
 If you have participated in a previous count for a particular site, kindly cover the site this year and report on it using the latest forms.
 Please also report if there are few or no birds, as this is very important information too.